 The main disadvantage of a notice relates back to the fact that California is an at-will state.

-3. Are there times when I shouldn’t give notice?
+3. Are there times when I should not give notice?

-Examples of times when you should leave without notice are when the employer engages in:
+Yes.
+Examples of when you should leave without notice are when the employer breaks the law, such as by engaging in:

 - age discrimination,